trystan2k/dotfiles/README.md

 The unassisted install script was based in the | [Mohammed Ajmal Siddiqui](https://github.com/ajmalsiddiqui/dotfiles) | one.
 I had added some tools I used and remove some I don't.

-The idea to split tools into separated files was inspired by | [Zach Holman](https://github.com/holman/dotfiles) |.
+The idea to split tools into separated files was inspired by | [Zach Holman](https://github.com/holman/dotfiles) |, which later was replaced by Brewfile usage.

 And many other folks that is always available to help in GitHub Issue, StackOverFlow questions, blog articles and sharing Gists with examples.